NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Run a Test Program on the FCB

 The FCB can be programmed via the remote control's USB-to-serial converter.
+The colorful 6-strand cable is for this purpose.
+The remote control and the FCB both have `B` and `G` marking the correct location of the blue and green wires in the cable.
-The same cable will also power the FCB's microcontroller and IMU.
+The cable will also power the FCB's microcontroller and IMU even if no battery is attached.

 * Set the 'RC/Quad' switch to 'Quad'.
 * Run the `Blink` example.
 The light should blink.